qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 Python bindings are also available for QGIS Server:

-* starting from 2.8 release, Python plugins are also available on QGIS Server (see :ref:`Server Python Plugins <server_plugins>`)
+* Python plugins are also available on QGIS Server (see :ref:`Server Python Plugins <server_plugins>`)
-* starting from 2.11 version (Master at 2015-08-11), QGIS Server library has Python bindings that can be used to embed QGIS Server into a Python application.
+* The QGIS Server library has Python bindings that can be used to embed QGIS Server into a Python application.

 .. index:: API

 There is a `complete QGIS API <http://qgis.org/api/>`_ reference that documents the classes from the QGIS libraries.
-Pythonic QGIS API is nearly identical to the API in C++.
+The Pythonic QGIS API (pyqgis) <https://qgis.org/pyqgis/>`_ is nearly identical to the API in C++.

 A good resource when dealing with plugins is to download some plugins from `plugin repository <http://plugins.qgis.org/>`_ and examine their